Beczheng/mysql_cloudmanaged_databases/README.md

 - Type in `Azure Database for MySQL` in the search bar.
 - Click `create`.
 - Click `create` under flexible server.
-- Follow the table in order:
+- Now, follow the table in order:
 <br>

   | Tab | Section | Steps |